 The core of the summer school is a series of lectures from 6 leading academics.
 Each will introduce their area of research, provide an introductory framework for understanding the field, and discuss the landscape of current knowledge and where the future might lead.
 We also provide the opportunity for students to present their own research during a poster session mid-way through the course.
 Any attendee is welcome to present their work (although it's not mandatory), and the summer school organisational team will also be showing posters about their research projects.
 At the end of the session, a poster prize will be awarded, chosen by a judging panel that will include some of the guest lecturers.
 It's not all work though!
 After the poster session, attendees get an afternoon off during which they have the choice of either joining the group excursion (arranged by the organisational team) or making their own way out to explore the city.

-Accommodation and all meals are provided free of charge for all UK participants, although we regrettably can not cover travel expenses.
+Accommodation and all meals are provided free of charge for all participants who are currently studying at a UK institution, although we regrettably can not cover travel expenses.
 International students are welcome to apply but will have to cover their own expenses.

 The QuICC summer school is organised by students in their MRes year at the Centre for Doctoral Training in Controlled Quantum Dynamics, Imperial College London, and is funded by the Engineering and Physical Sciences Research Council (EPSRC).